bavix/laravel-wallet/docs/configuration.md

 This same method above, can be used to extend the base `Transfer` and `Transaction` models and registering the extended models in the configuration file.
 ### Changing wallet decimal places

 You can change the default wallet decimal places, in wallet config file.
+This can be useful when working with fractional numbers.

 ```php[config/wallet.php]
   /**